nadi726/metronome-app/README.md

 Metronome is a cross-platform kivy and kivymd metronome that lets you search for a song's bpm through the spotify API and immediately play it.

-# Motivation

-I noticed that sometimes when i hear song, i immediately want find out its bpm and see if i can keep up.

-This app provides an easier way to do it that googling the bpm and opening a metronome.

 # Name

 Naming suggestions are welcome, i honestly have no idea what to call this.